-Kaldor uses tech to help kids find their voice in school, community, and home; to support emotional regulation; to process experiences and information; to allow children to show and tell us what they know; and to support independence.
-She thinks about the goals and outcomes for the child, what she wants to document, and how tech can support this.
+In an edWeb.net webinar entitled “Using Technology to Engage Learning, Communication & Relationships” Kaldor discussed using tech to help kids find their voice in school, community, and home; to support emotional regulation; to process experiences and information; to allow children to show and tell us what they know; and to support independence.
+She advised thinking about the goals and outcomes for the child, what you wants to document, and how tech can support this.

 Kaldor mentioned many apps in the webinar.
 Here are some — check the webinar for the complete list and for other tips.
 If you have a smartboard instead of mobile device, you can use many of these apps together as a class.

 Transitions/sequencing and social stories

 Choiceworks ($6.99 for iPhone and iPad) and Choiceworks Calendar ($4.99 for iPad) — or bundle of both for $9.99 for iPad): A picture-based learning tool that helps children complete daily routines, understand and control feelings, improve their waiting skills, and make choices.

 One of Kaldor’s favorites, she said Choiceworks is well worth the money.
 Choiceworks allows kids to make their own social stories.
 One of the most popular is what to do when dealing with anger.
 (See further in the article for more social stories apps.)